On probabilistic aspects of Chebyshev polynomials: Densities

 \subsection{Complex parameters}

-In this subsection we will consider complex parameters $a_{i},$ $ i\allowbreak =\allowbreak 1,\ldots ,n$ but assume that $n$ is even and parameters $a_{i}$ form conjugate pairs.
-To fix notation let us assume that first two parameters form first conjugate pair, the third and forth the second conjugate pair and so on.
+In this subsection we will consider complex parameters $a_{i},$ $ i\allowbreak =\allowbreak 1,\ldots ,n.$ To do so we will assume that $n$ is even and that the parameters $\left\{ a_{i}\right\} $ form conjugate pairs.
+To fix notation let us assume that the first two parameters form a first conjugate pair, the third and forth the second conjugate pair and so on.
 Let us denote

 where we denoted $a_{1}\allowbreak =\allowbreak \rho _{1}\exp (i\theta _{1}),a_{2}\allowbreak =\allowbreak \rho _{1}\exp (-i\theta _{1}),\ldots ,a_{2n-1}\allowbreak =\allowbreak \rho _{n}\exp (i\theta _{n}),a_{2n}\allowbreak =\allowbreak \rho _{n}\exp (-i\theta _{n}))$ and $ \theta _{i}\allowbreak =\allowbreak y_{i}$, $i\allowbreak =\allowbreak 1,\ldots ,n$.